 - Bring a rain jacket and don’t leave it in the hostel (especially in November).
 It can rain at any moment

 - You can drink the tap water in Medellin

 - Great local restaurants include Tres Tipicos, Cable a Tierra Vegetarian Restaurant (Parque Arvi), Restaurante Mongongo, Juan Valdez Cafe (great coffee & snacks), El Social Bar.

-Disclaimer: No portion of our stay, food or activities in Salento were sponsored.
-We paid our own way, just like you 🙂
+Disclaimer: No portion of our stay, food or activities in Medellín, or Colombia as a whole, were sponsored.

 Check out our video from our 1 week spent in Medellín!